 There are two types of unblended tea: single-estate and single tea type.

 With a single-estate tea, you certainly know what you’re getting.
 These single estate teas generally have a nuanced flavor and subtle character which is totally lacking in the blended teas.
 Though, they will vary, depending on the growing conditions and the time of harvest.
 For example, Darjeeling tea harvested in Autumn has a distinct stronger flavor and are considered of lower quality than the first (Spring) and second (Summer) flushes.
+Most Ceylon teas, however, maintain similar quality characteristics all yea round due to Sri Lanka's consistent climate.

 Single-Tea Type Teas